joemCruz/gis441f16/READ_ME.md

   QGIS is a user friendly Open Source Geographic Information System (GIS) licensed under the GNU General Public License.
 [QGIS](http://www.qgis.org/en/site/about/index.html)

   PySAL - QGIS integration is a developing project that intends to mesh the functionalities of PySAL's analytics with QGIS' ability to display maps.
+"We are currently writing scripts which add PySAL functionality to (QGIS) Processing."
+[QGIS-PySAL Integration](https://github.com/anitagraser/QGIS-Processing-tools/wiki/PySAL-Integration)
   2. How does the project extend existing work
   The project extends the functionality inherent within PySAL into the QGIS platform.
 This allows for functions not found within QGIS, but found within PySAL, to be used in QGIS' graphical interface.
 This further extends the work done in PySAL-QGIS integration by adding additional libraries from PySAL, in this case, the spatial dynamics Markov based methods.
   3. What tasks does the new system support